-A Request for Information (RFI) related to the SPF-PFS Project goals was issued December 11, 2018.
-ADAD requested comments and data to inform and guide the development of the current RFP to implement the SPF and promote a statewide, culturally appropriate, comprehensive SA prevention system of services to meet the needs of Hawaii's communities.
-Comments, suggestions and other feedback sent to ADAD via email and fax are available upon request.
+ADAD initiated three (3) Requests for Information (RFI) related to SA prevention services and alternative payment structures on March 22, 2019, August 27, 2019 and October 9, 2019 to receive comments and data to inform and guide the development of the RFP to implement the SPF and CSAP Strategies, and promote a statewide, culturally appropriate, comprehensive SA prevention system of services to meet the needs of Hawaii's communities.
+Comments, suggestions and other feedback were sent to ADAD via email and fax and are available upon request.

 In conjunction with the RFI, priority issues addressed in this RFP were also influenced by subrecipient progress reports and data submission, and available assessments of capacity, resources and local conditions.
-ADAD continues to consider recommendations made in the 2013 Strategic Prevention Framework State Incentive Grant (SPF-SIG) Final Evaluation Report and follow up consultation.
 The SEOW also provided state and county epidemiological profiles using available data related to youth and adult use of alcohol and other drugs from the past several years.
 The updated profiles can be found on the ADAD website by clicking on reports or at http://health.hawaii.gov/substance-abuse/survey/2017alcohol-substance-use-profile/.